department-of-veterans-affairs/va.gov-team/products/health-care/champva/design-and-research/IVC-forms-design-sync-agenda.md

 ### Decisions and action items
 - Jamie to update the OHI Health Insurance screens based on the Lois' recomendations and pass these next changes to engineering.
 Use the simpler text on the first health insurance screen and workshop another way to ask that question.
 Keep the commetns box at the end of the uploads and the health insurance types at as the 2nd question in the health insurance flow.
 - Jamie to update the OHI stakeholder questions.
-- Jamie add Premal and Lois to the Stakeholder calls.
+- Jamie will add Premal and Lois to the upcoming Stakeholder calls.

 ## June 3, 2024
 ### Notes